sathwikshetty33/resource-agent/README.md

 To support new search APIs:

-1. Create a new client module (e.g., `my_search_client.py`) with a method matching the Tavily client’s interface.
+1. Create a new client module (e.g., `my_search_client.py`) with a method matching the Tavily client's interface.
 2. Update `agent.py` to support provider selection via configuration.
 3. Register your client in the configuration.